COMP122/comp122-s23/format-encodings/notes_03_29.md

         - The concatenation of the remainders--in reverse--is the Base b number.

-   1. Algorithm: Base 10 to Base b
+   1. Algorithm: Base 10 to Base 2

       ```java
       n = number;